GatorDJ98/the_big_bang/README.md

 Misc.
 - At the end of each 2 weeks, have a potentially shippable product
-- Barry Cumbie - SCRUM Master.
-His role: to remove barriers
 - Building the framework, getting some stuff going
+- Threw some code in, just to get something up and running
+- Created this ReadME
+- Deployed repository to Render